-A month ago, a team of international researchers successfully used gene editing to correct a heart defect in human embryos.
+A few years back, a team of international researchers successfully used gene editing to correct a heart defect in human embryos.
 This is the first successful use of the CRISPR/Cas9 technology to edit the human genome, and hints at a future where we can delete disease-causing genes from future generations.
 What most people hearing this astounding news might now know, however, is that the CRISPR technology is not man-made, per se - it's bacteria-made.
 Today's post will explore how the future of gene editing was brought to us by the humble prokaryote, the bacteria.

 The story starts with bacteria, single-celled organisms that can be found in soil, water, and our bodies.
 Bacteria have evolved with tremendous diversity to thrive in a variety of environments - dry, wet, hot, cold, even in the vacuum of space.
 Alongside these thriving bacteria colonies, however, have co-evolved their number one foe, viruses.
 Virus phages that attack bacteria, called bacteriophages, are terrifyingly robot-like capsules of protein that attach themselves to the bacteria wall.
 They inject their genome (fragments of DNA) into the bacteria's cytoplasm, where they will then hijack the DNA-replicating machinery in the bacteria cell to churn out hundreds of copies of the virus DNA.
 When the cell bursts, the viral DNA is released and go on to infect other bacteria cells.